Diagrams

 - Apply the filters you need

-- Choose Convert view to diagram
+- Click the Convert view to diagram icon in the toolbar

 Editor interface